 - McCord, P. (2018).
 Powerful: Building a Culture of Freedom and Responsibility.
 Silicon Guild.
 Cited for: Netflix's decentralized decision-making culture and flat hierarchy enabling rapid strategic pivots.

-- Weber, Y., & Tarba, S. Y. (2025).
+- Mueller-Saegebrecht, S., & Walter, A. T. (2025).
 Strategic agility—An urgent capability for successful business model innovation?
 A conceptual process model and theoretical framework.
-Journal of Strategy and Management, 18(1), 1-22.
-Cited for: Research showing organizations responding quickly to market shifts while maintaining coherence outperform both slow-deliberate planners and fast-directionless reactors through strategic sensitivity, leadership unity, and resource fluidity.
+Strategic Change, 34(3). https://doi.org/10.1002/jsc.2645 Cited for: Research showing organizations responding quickly to market shifts while maintaining coherence outperform both slow-deliberate planners and fast-directionless reactors through strategic sensitivity, leadership unity, and resource fluidity.

 Assessment Methodology